For families affected by childhood rare disease

-- Sibling of a patient diagnosed with a medically complex rare disease (living or deceased).
+- Parent, patient, or sibling of a patient diagnosed with a medically complex rare disease (living or deceased).
 Age at the time of diagnosis for the affected child must be 17 years or less.

 - Rare disease must be listed here or a documented undiagnosed condition